Follow TV Tropes

 • In the 1951 movie adaptation of Quo Vadis, the scene where the troops march before Nero, who watches from a balcony and salutes them, is directly choreographed from Triumph of the Will.

-• In the dieselpunkish 1995 film version of Richard III (starring Ian McKellen), the titular character's outfit is based off of a SS-Oberstgruppenfuhrer's uniform.
-Additionally, his government's flag is basically the Nazi flag, but with his personal heraldic figure, a boar, in place of the swastika.
-This Richard is similar in appearance to Oswald Mosley, the leader of Britain's home-grown Fascist movement during the 1930s.
-There are also many visual ShoutOuts to Nineteen Eighty-Four in the film.
+• In the 1995 film version of Richard III (starring Ian McKellen), the titular character's outfit is based off of an SS officer's uniform, with his troops wearing a variety of WWII German military uniforms, His regime's flag is basically the Nazi flag, but with his personal heraldic figure, a boar, in place of the swastika.

 • Spaceballs has the Spaceball officers wearing uniforms that look more Nazi-like than the Imperial Navy they're parodying.
 One of the troops responds with "Jawohl commandant", which gets him an odd look from Dark Helmet.